Sand Cat Facts

 17. Humans and other animals are predators of the sand cat

 Fortunately, some cultures prohibit hunting a sand cat.
-The Toubou people of northwest lake Chad do not hunt sand cats because they believe they were companions of the Prophet Mohammed and his daughter.
+The Toubou people of northwest Lake Chad do not hunt sand cats because they believe they were companions of the Prophet Mohammed and his daughter.

-18. Human settlements threaten the sand cat
+18. Human settlements threaten their populations

-They have identified the major threat to sand cats as habitat loss and habitat degradation caused by human settlements.
+They have identified the major threats to sand cats as habitat loss and habitat degradation caused by human settlements.
 Political conflicts with environmental consequences in the Arabian peninsula have caused the sand cat's sand dune habitat to decline.
 In some countries, the arid habitat is a target of industrial and residential developments.

 Human settlement activities, especially livestock grazing and uprooting shrubs, can disrupt the already vulnerable arid ecosystems sand cats inhabit.
 The presence of feral and domestic dogs and feral cats is also a problem.
 These issues can cause an increase in drifting sand areas, a decline in prey, and the spread of diseases.